 With little choice now but to give in to their demands, the British authorities begin to round up the children under the pretense of giving them inoculations.
 Panic begins to set in as parents begin ...

 Captain Jack Harkness, the former Time Agent and con man from the 51st century last seen traveling with the Doctor, ventures to early 21st century Cardiff.
 There, he becomes a member of Torchwood Institute, a renegade criminal investigation group founded by Queen Victoria to battle hostile extraterrestrial and supernatural threats.Written by

 Captain Jack Harkness:

-[voiceover during first season opening]
+[voiceover during second season opening]

 See more »

 33 of 66 people found this review helpful.

 Was this review helpful to you?